-The 12-day pre-ECD window for PAXLOVID was chosen because of the 5-day recommended treatment course, 2 days to achieve 5x the clearance half-life, and 5 additional days grace period to account for individuals who may take PAXLOVID for longer periods (i.e., every other day rather than 5 consecutive days) (Pfizer 2022).
+The 7-day pre-ECD window for PAXLOVID was chosen because of the 5-day recommended treatment course, plus 2 days to achieve 5x the clearance half-life.
 See Section 9.2.6.2 for justification for other pre-ECD windows.